Other Lists of Great Books

 College, University Press of New England, 1988.

 Perrin writes that there is "a large category of books just short of classic status that are known only to handful of lucky readers.
 Almost anyone who reads a lot is apt to have come across at least one such book — something not in the canon, not famous, probably not even in print — but all the same sheer delight to read."
 This is his list of such books.
-Some fascinating discoveries: Essays in Idleness by Kenko, A Casual Commentary by Rose Macaulay, "The Exequy" by Henry King.
+Some fascinating discoveries: Essays in Idleness by Kenko, A Casual Commentary by Rose Macaulay, "The Exequy" by Henry King

 - Pound, Ezra.
 ABC of Reading.
 New Haven: Yale University Press,